yuval-k/oci-registry-p2p/README.md

 ## Registry Middleware
 The registry middleware component allows you to pull (but not push) images from any IPFS or IPNS address without pre-configuration (beyond the IPFS node).
 In this mode, IPFS is not abstracted from the user - The registry name represents an IPFS path that contains a folder layed-out as an [OCI image](https://github.com/opencontainers/image-spec/blob/main/image-layout.md).

 The advantage of this mode that no additional address configuration is needed.
+In addition, as this is based on the OCI Image spec, it is more likely to be future compatible.

+See more details in [docs/middleware.md](docs/middleware.md).
 # Installation
 TODO
 ## Systemd